NadavTasher/Webhood/README.md

 By default, the color scheme is defined by the system configuration.

-This can be disabled by excluding the `/stylesheets/colors.css` file from your page, and create a custom color scheme like so:
+This behaviour can be disabled - exclude the `/stylesheets/colors.css` file from your page, and create a custom color scheme:

 ```css
 :root {